New Zealand and South Island Hydro Risk Meter

 The graphs below compare New Zealand and South Island controlled storage to the relevant Hydro Risk Curves.

-As at 17 February, New Zealand and South Island controlled storage is below average.
+As at 14 April, New Zealand and South Island controlled storage is above average.
 The risk meter for the New Zealand and the South Island is set to Normal.

 Thermal Fuels Validation

 Since December 2018 when preparing the Hydro Risk Curves (HRCs), we have included an additional step to validate the thermal fuel consumption in the HRC modelling in light of known constraints to fuel supplies.
 This step was added to the process following consultation earlier in the year; please see here below for more information on the consultation.

 The verification step involves an assessment of thermal fuel consumption in near term HRCs (current month plus next month), and assesses this consumption against the available fuel supplies.
 Available fuel supplies are determined using information provided by key stakeholders, and represent the amount of gas that could be provided in an emergency situation.
 Our process has been to first determine available natural gas using historical production values and coal supply using information from Genesis.
 Following this we have taken out the amount of natural gas we do not believe to be substitutable during an emergency (i.e. gas that would not be made available even in an emergency situation, for example residential gas consumption).
 This residual value is then compared against gas required in the HRC model (accounting for the use of available coal supply).

 Based on the validation completed in the December update of HRC's we believe there will be sufficient thermal fuel made available during a security of supply emergency such that generation output is consistent with our modelling assumptions, should an emergency arise.
 This is not based on existing contractual arrangements, but arrangements be believe would be put in place in an emergency.